 Distributors.
 The Management Company acts as Distributor for the ICAV and may appoint from time to time a number of Sub-distributors.
 Sub-distributors, who may be either affiliated or unaffiliated with the Distributor, may be appointed by the Distributor in its discretion from time to time.
 Sales of Shares will be made through the Distributor and any Sub-distributors, pursuant to the procedures described herein.
 To the extent that the Distributor wishes to make Shares available to U.S. Persons and within the U.S. and North America, the Distributor has appointed Goldman Sachs & Co.
 LLC as its delegate.
-The terms and procedures applicable to the distribution of Shares to U.S. Persons and within the U.S. and North America by any sub-distributor appointed by the Distributor or Goldman Sachs & Co.
+The terms and procedures applicable to the distributor or Goldman Sachs & Co.
 LLC are substantially similar to the terms and procedures applicable to the sales of Shares by the Distributor as described below.
 Sales of Shares will be made through the Distributor, Goldman Sachs & Co.
-LLC and any Sub-distributors pursuant to the procedures set forth below.
+LLC and any Sub-distributor appoint to the procedures set forth below.